Hurairahengg/GenieV1/README.md

 ## Automated trading bot

 <p>in this project i will be posting my personal trading bot that trades for you. <br>
-i will firstly go for daytrading since its easier to automate. i am expecting my capital to reach 100,000 yen or $1,000 at the end of june. i will be starting with
+i will firstly go for daytrading since its easier to automate. i am expecting my capital to reach 100,000 yen or $1,000 at the end of JULY. i will be starting with
 10000 yen or $100
 </p>

-### Forex pair in use is: AUD/USD
+### Forex pair in use is: AUD/USD, USD/JPY
 ---
 ### Broker in use: IBKR (interactive broker)
 ---